UASs need new rules so that systems can be developed

 Today, there are around 50,000 aircraft in the sky over the US at any time.
 However, there are, reportedly, millions of drones that have been sold.
 The FAA cannot control that kind of overwhelming air traffic.
 The US must develop an autonomous system that can operate without FAA active control.

-Here are some initial steps to ensure safety can be taken now —
+Some initial steps to insure safety can be taken now —

 - When purchased, all drones should be registered to a responsible adult.